natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     $ workon pyneng
     (pyneng)$

-If you want to go from one virtual environment to another, you don’t need to do deactivate, you can go directly through "workon":
+If you want to go from one virtual environment to another, you don't need to do deactivate, you can go directly through "workon":

 ::